Deltoid curve: Equations

 with a double point at the origin of the real plane.

 Area and perimeter

 The area of the deltoid is $2\pi a^2$ where again a is the radius of the rolling circle; thus the area of the deltoid is twice that of the rolling circle.

 The perimeter (total arc length) of the deltoid is 16a.

+The incircle of the deltoid has radius R/2, this means 3/2 a.

 History

 Ordinary cycloids were studied by Galileo Galilei and Marin Mersenne as early as 1599 but cycloidal curves were first conceived by Ole Rømer in 1674 while studying the best form for gear teeth.
 Leonhard Euler claims first consideration of the actual deltoid in 1745 in connection with an optical problem.

 Applications

 Deltoids arise in several fields of mathematics.
 For instance: